John West (captain): Biography

 West invented an automated can-filing machine and was the first on the lower Columbia River to make use of salmon waste for oil and fishmeal by-products.
 He also experimented with canning beef, mutton, and blackberries to keep the machinery and workers busy during the salmon off season.
 West's brand label for canned foods lives on today as John West Foods of Liverpool, England, which markets canned fish, fruit, vegetables, and meat all over the world.

 "Captain" John West died in 1888 at the age of 79 and is buried in the West family plot at the Westport Cemetery.

 Commemoration

-An Oregon Historical Marker was erected on July 14, 2009 at Bradley State Scenic Viewpoint near Westport, Oregon commemorating John West and Wesport, Oregon.
+An Oregon Historical Marker was erected on July 14, 2009 at Bradley State Scenic Viewpoint near Westport, Oregon commemorating John West and Westport, Oregon.
 Bryan C. Aalberg, fourth great-grandson of "Captain" John West is credited with creation of the marker.